NordPass Review

 Furthermore, Secure Notes and Credit Cards don’t have the OCR feature.
 While I’m not missing the former, it was pretty convenient for the latter.

 Other differences lie in the app design, which is as intuitive as the Android version, although it has room for improvement.
-For example, Trash bin’s Restoring and Deleting Permanently is close enough to allow touching the wrong part and facing the consequences.
+For example, the Trash bin’s Restoring and Deleting Permanently is close enough to allow touching the wrong part and facing the consequences.
 To sum up, NordPass is an Android-first service, but that’s no exception to the rule that applies to others as well.

 Importing and exporting with NordPass

 When it comes to the competitors, most of the big names and some less popular ones, such as BitWarden or TrueKey, are here.
-I missed some of the password managers from our best-of list, namely Enpass and Norton Password Manager.
+I missed some password managers from our best-of list, namely Enpass and Norton Password Manager.

 In such cases, .csv is your only hope.
-However, you should organize it properly, which can be done by using NordPass import template.
+However, you should organize it properly, which can be done by using the NordPass import template.
 And when it comes to exporting, .csv is also the only option at the moment.

 NordPass pricing